TomasBoda/agent-lang-kit/README.md

 ![License Badge](https://img.shields.io/badge/license-MIT-red?style=flat)

 ## About
-Visual Studio Code extension for AgentLang syntax highlighting
+Visual Studio Code extension for AgentLang syntax highlighting.

+## Extension
+The extension for AgentLang source files is `.agl`.
+This extension will be syntax highlighted by this extension.

 ## Installation
 In order to use the extension in visual studio code, clone this repository into you `.vscode` installation folder.